 Next visit Splunk web face.
 Before making any further steps be certain that all necessary inputs are enabled.
 Go to the Settings -> Data inputs:

 - In File & directories check $SPLUNK_HOME /etc/apps/TA-eStreamer/data is enabled.

-- After that go to the Script and check that all script inputs from TA–eStreamer app are enabled.
+- After that go to the Script and check that all script inputs from TA–eStreamer app for Splunk are enabled.

 - Check out the box near Process PKCS12 file and type your password from the previous step.

 - Click save.